 see more news & events

 Immediately following the convocation, we welcome your participation in a number of thematic workshops.
-Several of the workshops will deal with issues and concerns that are important to an array of individuals and may evoke passion as well as diverse perspectives.
-While dialogue and interaction are highly encouraged and expected, it is also requested that both be offered in a peaceful and respectful manner.
-Workshops are from 10:30 am - Noon.
+By design, workshops often deal with issues and concerns that are complex, relevant and important to an array of individuals.
+Likewise, they can evoke emotion and spirited debate, but they always offer diverse perspectives.
+While dialogue and interaction are highly encouraged, Capital University's culture and values compel individuals to be peaceful, respectful and constructive.
+Workshops take place from 10:30 am to noon.

-By commemorating the life and legacy of Dr. King through service and learning, our community is strengthened and our respect for human dignity is reinforced.
-As in past years, normal class meeting times on the Bexley campus are suspended between 8 am and 4 pm to encourage the entire campus community to participate in the Day of Learning.
-For our academic community, the Dr. Martin Luther King Jr. Day of Learning is never a day off, but instead a day on.
-Please consider placing the event on your syllabus as a professional development/co-curricular learning opportunity for students.
+By commemorating the life and legacy of Dr. Martin Luther King through service and learning, our community is strengthened and our respect for human dignity is reinforced.
+As in past years, normal class meeting times on the Bexley campus will be suspended between 8 am and 4 pm to encourage the entire campus community to participate in the Day of Learning.
+For our academic community, this is never a day off, but instead a day on.
+Please consider placing the event on your syllabus as a professional development or co-curricular learning opportunity for students.

 MLK Day Home | Keynote Speaker | Workshops | Service Project | Hank Marr Jazz Luncheon

 Capital University is a private four-year undergraduate institution and graduate school located in the Columbus, Ohio, neighborhood of Bexley.
 Copyright © 2013 Capital University